petros-d/docs/enterprise_versioned_docs/version-0.25/ci-cd.md

     - name: Publish to Astronomer.io
       uses: elgohr/Publish-Docker-Github-Action@2.6
       with:
-        name: infrared-photon-7780/airflow:ci-${{ github.sha }}
+        name: $RELEASE_NAME/airflow:ci-${{ github.sha }}
         username: _
         password: ${{ secrets.SERVICE_ACCOUNT_KEY }}
-        registry: registry.gcp0001.us-east4.astronomer.io
+        registry: registry.$BASE_DOMAIN
 ```

-> **Note:** Make sure to replace `infrared-photon-7780` in the example above with your deployment's release name and to store your Service Account Key in your GitHub repo's secrets according to [this GitHub guide]( https://help.github.com/en/articles/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables).
+> **Note:** Make sure to replace `$RELEASE_NAME` in the example above with your deployment's release name and to store your Service Account Key in your GitHub repo's secrets according to [this GitHub guide]( https://help.github.com/en/articles/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables).

 ## Azure DevOps